I may earn a commission or products from the companies mentioned in this post. All opinions are my own.

 Your own fonts are the ones that come from your own computer or fonts that you have downloaded from someplace else such as dafont.com.

 The font for the banner of my fake blog, I have decided to use the EDO font.
-If when you go into the editor if you are not on the text tab, simply click the Tt on the left and it will take you to the fonts.
+If when you go to the editor if you are not on the text tab, simply click the Tt on the left and it will take you to the fonts.
 The EDO font is on the highlighted blue tab that is marked “Ours” the other tab marked “Yours” is where you will find all of your fonts.

 Adding the text.

 When you are ready to add your text, click on the font of your choice and it will be highlighted in blue.
-Next, click on the box that is marked “Add Text” and a Text Box will populate, click the text box and the cursor will appear, then you can begin to type your text.
+Next, click on the box that is marked “Add Text” and a text box will populate, click the text box and the cursor will appear, then you can begin to type your text.

 Changing text size.

 There are a few ways to change the size of the text in your text box.
 You can hover over the side or a corner of the text box with the cursor and an arrow will appear that allows you to drag the text box to your desired size.
 You can highlight the text and slide the slider (the circle that is on the line marked size) that is in the “Text Pop Up Box” pictured on the right.
-Another option is to click the drop down arrow in the “Text Pop Up Box” and choose the number for your font size.
+Another option is to click the drop-down arrow in the “Text Pop Up Box” and choose the number for your font size.

 Centering the text.